microsoft/playwright-test/README.md

   // ...
 })
 ```

+TODO: How to add TypeScript support with `declareParameters`

 To run tests with a custom value for the parameter, convert the name of the parameter
 into kebab-case (`appUrl` becomes `app-url`)